The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

 - Bankruptcies, receiverships and assignments for the benefit of creditors (only)

-For postage, a refund request may not be required.
-You can transfer funds back to your postage account from a meter that you plan to return.
-Those funds can be accessed and used with another Pitney Bowes meter on your account.
+NOTE: When returning and replacing a meter, a refund request may not be required.
+You can transfer funds back to your postage account from a meter that you plan to return; then access those funds to use with another Pitney Bowes meter on your account.

 Once your refund request has been processed, a confirmation number is sent to you via email if you fill in the optional email field on the Refund Request Form.
 If your request has been rejected or needs further attention, Pitney Bowes will alert you via the same email address.
 Remember: Include your email address on this form.

 When more than one meter is associated with your postage account and you are requesting a refund, be sure to retrieve the EXACT amount you require.
 Depleting your postage account of all funds will affect other mailing operations within your company.

 - Refunds typically take two weeks to process and will be sent to the address on file with Pitney Bowes.

 - Be sure to cancel your Electronic Funds Transfer (EFT) or Schedule Pay/Automatic Clearing House (ACH) payments if you will no longer be using your postage account.